MicrosoftDocs/Advertising-docs/BingAds/guides/request-download-report.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Learn about the steps to request and download a report.
+dev_langs:
+  - csharp
+  - java
+  - php
+  - python
 ---
 # Request and Download a Report
 The following procedure outlines the steps to submit a report request and to download the report.

 If you are using a .NET language, Java, or Python, you should use the [Bing Ads Client Libraries](../guides/client-libraries.md).
 The .NET, Java, and Python SDKs abstract the low level details described below.
-For example instead of calling [SubmitGenerateReportRequest](~/reporting-service/submitgeneratereport.md#request) and [PollGenerateReportRequest](~/reporting-service/pollgeneratereport.md#request) to download a report, you can use one method with the *ReportingServiceManager* class.
-For more information about downloading reports with the SDKs, see [Reporting Service Manager](../guides/sdk-reporting-service-manager.md).
+For example instead of calling [SubmitGenerateReportRequest](~/reporting-service/submitgeneratereport.md#request) and [PollGenerateReportRequest](~/reporting-service/pollgeneratereport.md#request) to download a report, you can use one method with the [Reporting Service Manager](~/guides/sdk-reporting-service-manager.md).

 For code examples that demonstrate how to download reports, see [Report Requests Code Example](~/guides/code-example-report-requests.md).

-#### Request a Report
+## Request a Report

 1. Determine the report that you want to request.
 For a list of reports that you can request, see [Report Types](../guides/report-types.md).